What changed in August 2026

 The slate levy explained

 The slate levy is unique to SA's pricing structure.
 It exists because the regulated price can fall below the actual import cost of fuel, creating a "negative slate" — effectively a debt owed to fuel importers.
-The slate levy is a mechanism to recover this debt gradually.
-As of end-April 2026, the cumulative slate balance was negative R18.28 billion, which is why the slate levy increased from R1.2270/l to R1.5774/l in June.
+The slate levy is a mechanism to recover that debt gradually, and it self-adjusts as the balance improves.

 Recent price history — petrol 93